lap00zza/9anime-Companion/CONTRIBUTING.md

 * Typescript: [Microsoft Typescript Styleguide](https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines)

 ## Overview of modules
+### Remember
+* Most, if not all, modules have a `setup()` method.
+This basically acts like a constructor and set the variables necessary for the module to work.

 ### download_all.ts
 This module is responsible for the Download All functionality.
 Here is a brief overview of how it works: